mt-edwards/interpret/interpret.md

 Interpretation
 ========================================================

 Complex functions require more numbers to describe.
 Possibly one number for every input value! **Plots** display one number for every input value, however, they are limited to functions with one or two inputs.
-Complex models are termed as uninterpretable (black box) models.
+Complex models are termed uninterpretable (black box) models.

 ***